-Chanler, a Democrat, was the representative for New York's 7th congressional district from 1865 to 1869.
+Chanler was the representative for New York’s 7th congressional district and was a Democrat.
+He served from 1865 to 1869.

 From Dec 1863 to Mar 1869, Chanler missed 695 of 1,930 roll call votes, which is 36.0%.
 This is worse than the median of 26.6% among the lifetime records of representatives serving in Mar 1869.
 The chart below reports missed votes over time.